 But every project, in order to continue to be alive, needs to evolve.
 Luci d'Artista is therefore embarking on a process of mutation of its identity in order to become a true institution dedicated to the contemporary, one that is even more loved and known, open and sustainable, active all year round and not just during the winter months.

-This evolution begins in 2023, on the occasion of the 26th edition, when the City of Turin decides to entrust the management of the project's implementation to Fondazione Torino Musei, which in turn appoints, for the first time in the history of Luci d'Artista, a curator, art critic Antonio Grulli (La Spezia, 1979), to lead the event.
-Grulli implements the ambitious goal of creating a true institution of artistic research with its own curatorial line, a year-round programme realised thanks to the new Accademia della Luce, Luci d'Artista's Public Program.
-All this is intended to allow Luci d'Artista to go beyond the city boundaries and express its full potential, to enhance a unique and extraordinary collection, and to succeed in achieving a strong and stable internationalisation of the event.
+His evolution began in 2022, on the occasion of the 25th edition, when the City of Turin decided to entrust the management of the project’s implementation to the Fondazione Torino Musei.
+For the first time in the history of Luci d'Artista, the Foundation appointed a curator to lead the event: art critic Antonio Grulli (La Spezia, 1979).
+Starting with the 26th edition in 2023/2024, Grulli undertook the ambitious goal of creating a true artistic research institution, equipped with its own curatorial vision and year-round programming made possible by the new Accademia della Luce, the Luci d'Artista Public Program.
+All of this aims to allow Luci d'Artista to transcend the city’s boundaries and fully express its potential, to enhance a unique and extraordinary collection, and to achieve strong and stable international recognition for the event.